ot4i/app-connect-templates/resources/markdown/Create a calendar in Google Calendar when a new item is created in mondaydotcom_instructions.md

    - [Google Calendar](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=apps-googlecalendar)
 3. To start the flow, in the banner, click **Start flow**.

-Use this template to create a calendar in Google Calendar whenever a new item is created in monday.com.
+Use this template to create a calendar in Google Calendar whenever a new item is created in mondaydotcom.